olets/spaceship-prompt/README.md

 For correct work you will first need:

 * [`zsh`](http://www.zsh.org/) (v5.0.6 or recent) must be installed.
-* [Powerline Font](https://github.com/powerline/fonts) must be installed and used in your terminal.
+* A [Powerline Font](https://github.com/powerline/fonts) must be installed and used in your terminal for many of the default indicators to display correctly.
+* A [Fontawesome-patched font](https://github.com/arialdomartini/oh-my-git#the-font) must be installed and used in your terminal for the default oh-my-git indicators to display correctly.

 ## Installing